Multivariate subjective fiducial inference: Applications to multivariate cases

-where again $\Gamma \sim N(0,1)$.
-As was the case before, the function $\varphi(\Gamma,\beta)$ in this equation approximately satisfies condition~(c) of Assumption~1.1 and, as a result, under Definition~2, this equation approximately defines the fiducial distribution of $\beta$ conditional on $\alpha$ being known.
+where again $\Gamma \sim \mbox{N}(0,1)$.
+Similar to the previous case, the function $\varphi(\Gamma,\beta)$ in this equa-{ }tion approximately satisfies condition~(c) of Assumption~1.1 and, as a result, under Definition~2, this equation approximately defines the fiducial distribution of $\beta$ conditional on $\alpha$ being known.

-Figure~2 shows the results of running a Gibbs sampler on the basis of the full conditional fiducial distributions defined by equations~(\ref{equ15}) and~(\ref{equ16}).
-This figure has been constructed on the basis of one run of 100,000 cycles of this algorithm using the same criteria as were used to construct Figure~1, with the data set $x$ in question being a random sample of $n=50$ values from a beta distribution with $\alpha=8$ and $\beta=3$.
-Random values were generated from the fiducial distributions for $\alpha$ and $\beta$ defined by equations~(\ref{equ15}) and~(\ref{equ16}) using the same numerical method that was used in Section~\ref{sec4} to generate values from the fiducial distribution defined by equation~(\ref{equ14}).
+To illustrate this example, Figure~2 shows some results from running a Gibbs sampler on the basis of the full conditional fiducial distributions of the parameters $\alpha$ and $\beta$ defined by equations~(\ref{equ15}) and~(\ref{equ16}) respectively, with a uniform random scanning order of these two parameters.
+In particular, the histograms in Figures~2(c) and~2(d) represent the distributions of the values of $\alpha$ and $\beta$, respectively, over a single run of five million samples of these parameters generated by the Gibbs sampler after a preceding run of two thousand samples were discarded due to these samples being classified as belonging to its burn-in phase.
+The data set $x$ was a random sample of $n=50$ values drawn from a beta distribution with $\alpha=8$ and $\beta=3$.
+Also, Figures~2(a) and~2(b) show the progression of the sampler over the first two thousand samples/cycles of its main sampling run in terms of the parameters $\alpha$ and $\beta$ respectively.
+Each random value of $\alpha$ and $\beta$ was generated from the full conditional fiducial distributions for $\alpha$ and $\beta$ under discussion using the same numerical method that was used in Section~\ref{sec4} to generate random values from the fiducial distribution defined by equation~(\ref{equ14}), meaning therefore that, as a first step, a random value of the variable $\Gamma$ was drawn from a $\mbox{N}(0,1)$ distribution truncated to lie in the interval $[-5,5]$.
+The reason for truncating the distribution of $\Gamma$ in this way was the same as given in Section~\ref{sec4}.

-The Gibbs sampler was run from various starting points and the results provided no evidence to suggest that the sampler was failing to converge or was getting trapped in just one mode of a proper or improper multimodal distribution.
-Hence, it would seem reasonable to draw similar conclusions to that which were made in Section~\ref{sec4}, and thereby assume that the conditional distributions defined by equations~(\ref{equ15}) and~(\ref{equ16}) determine a joint fiducial distribution for $\alpha$ and $\beta$.